omec-project/sdcore-docs/deployment/deploymentupf.rst

     ls -l /sys/class/net/ens801f0/device/virtfn*

-- Make sure all the VF devices contains valid MAC address(not all zero's),
+- Make sure all VF devices contain a valid MAC address (not all zero's),

   .. code-block::

     ip link show ens801f0

-  If the MAC shown for VF's are all zero's then retrieve the MAC using the PCI obtained above as follows,
+  If the MAC shown for the VF's are all zero's, then retrieve the MAC using the PCI obtained above, as follows,

   .. code-block::